thanhdo1991/d8-theming-guide/regions/default-regions.md

 If a theme does not specify a set of regions, Drupal will assume the default set of regions

-the default regions are defined as:
+The default regions are defined as:

 * page.header: Items for the header region.
 * page.primary\_menu: Items for the primary menu region.